Is there another program that you are interested in? Please let us know, we most likely qualify for that also!

 □ Do children get a wide range of hands-on learning experiences?

-"This event will take place at several clinics throughout the San Diego County and FREE dental screenings, sealants and fluoride varnish will be provided to all children ages 0-18."
-For 2021, the program will run between the dates of February 22 – March 19.
-This is an anual event.
+"Give Kids a smile is an anual event that will take place at several clinics throughout the San Diego County and free dental screenings, sealants and fluoride varnish will be provided to all children ages 0-18."
+The link below will help you seach for current events.

 "Giving children the vision they need to succeed in school and in life by identifying, treating and preventing vision disorders through: Vision Screening, The EyeMobile for Children, Outreach and Education, Early Child Development Research."